SCMP-ctf/PTE/README.md

 # SCMPv8{ctf}

-**Important**: This test edition is over.
-If you are looking for registration on Pwn2Win 2017, go to https://github.com/pwn2winctf/2017.

 ## Registration
 1. All team members must have a GitHub account and [configure a SSH key in their account settings](https://github.com/settings/keys).